+Other Resources

+(Examples: supplies,

+marketing, library

+database or

+materials, additional

+advisor support,

+internship/service

+opportunities and/or

+community sites,

-marketing, library budget]. community sites, additional support for tutoring, etc.):
+additional support for

-Other Resources We need a marketing budget: \$15,000 first year for countywide awareness of new program (Examples: supplies, [placed in marketing budget]. \$5000 per year for additional years [placed in marketing database or No new library resources as our current databases suffice.
+tutoring, etc.):We need a marketing budget: \$15,000 first year for countywide awareness of new program

+[placed in marketing budget]. \$5000 per year for additional years [placed in marketing

+budget].

+No new library resources as our current databases suffice.

-materials, additional We need a budget for guest speakers: \$10,000 per year.
+We need a budget for guest speakers: \$10,000 per year.

-advisor support, We need additional tutors for accounting and possibly a designated embedded tutor.
-I opportunities and/or we need additional tutors for accounting and possibly a debelieve there is embedded tutor money available already.
+We need additional tutors for accounting and possibly a designated embedded tutor.
+I

+believe there is embedded tutor money available already.